Anal Warts (HPV)

 Currently, there is no test to find HPV in men.
 The only approved HPV tests on the market are not useful for screening for HPV-related cancers or genital warts in men.

-- Some doctors use anal Pap tests to screen for anal cancer in men, however, there is no routine screening recommended for anal cancer.
-Anal cancer screening cannot be recommended until more research is done on how best to screen for anal cancer and if screening can reduce the risk of anal cancer.
+Some doctors use anal Pap tests to screen for anal cancer in men, however, there is no routine screening recommended for anal cancer.
+More research is needed on how best to screen for anal cancer, and to determine if screening can reduce the risk of anal cancer.

 Are there ways to lower my chances of getting HPV?

-A safe and effective HPV vaccine (Gardasil) is available to protect males against the HPV types that cause most (90%) of genital warts.
-The vaccine is available for boys and men, ages 9 through 26 years.
-It is given in three shots over six months.
+A safe and effective HPV vaccine (Gardasil) is available to protect males against the HPV types that cause most (90%) genital warts.
+The vaccine is available for boys and men, ages 9 through 45 years.
+It is given in three shots over 6 months.

 Condoms (if used with every sex act, from start to finish) may lower your chances of passing HPV to a partner or developing HPV-related diseases.
 But HPV can infect areas that are not covered by a condom—so condoms may not fully protect against HPV.

 Because HPV is so common and usually invisible, the only sure way to prevent it is not to have sexual contact.
-Even people with only one lifetime sex partner can get HPV, if their partner was infected with HPV.
+Even people with only one lifetime sex partner can get HPV, if their partner has HPV.

 I heard about a new HPV vaccine – can it help me?

-The HPV vaccine (Gardasil) works by preventing four common HPV types, two that cause genital warts and two that cause some cancers.
-It protects against new HPV infections; it does not cure existing HPV infections or disease (like genital warts).
-It is most effective when given before first sexual contact (i.e., before he may be exposed to HPV).
+The HPV vaccine (Gardasil) works by preventing nine common HPV types, including some that cause genital warts and some that cause cancers.
+It protects against new HPV infections, but it does not cure existing HPV infections or disease (like genital warts).
+It is most effective when given before first sexual contact (i.e., before you are exposed to HPV).

 Some men may benefit more from this vaccine than others.

-- Males who have not yet had sex will benefit most from the vaccine, since they are unlikely to have been infected with HPV.
-Young sexually active men may also benefit from the vaccine, but they will get less benefit from it if they have already been infected with HPV.
+Males who have not yet had sex will benefit most from the vaccine, since they are unlikely to have been exposed to HPV.
+Sexually active men may also benefit from the vaccine, but they will get less benefit from it if they have already been infected with HPV.

 The HPV vaccine is very safe and effective, with no serious side effects.
 The most common side effect is soreness in the arm.